fanqyxl/old-icarus/README.md

 # icarus
 This tool allows us to unenroll devices with device management interception with a proxy and a Certificate Authority
+Clone this repo with `git clone --recursive`
 ## New configs what does this mean
 These new configs have rolled keys.
 We are testing the compatibility of these new keys for interception